dynamsoft-docs/barcode-reader-docs/parameters/reference/return-partial-barcode-value.md

 ## Setting Methods
-`ReturnPartialBarcodeValue` is supported to be set through JSON template.
+`ReturnPartialBarcodeValue` can be set via JSON template.

 ### As JSON Parameter